dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

 ## Why Run a Dogecoin Node?

-There is no monetary incentive for running a Dogecoin.
+There is no monetary incentive for running a Dogecoin node.

 However, there are still benefits to running a Dogecoin node such as: